The Lumut Balai geothermal power plant of Pertamina Geothermal Energy.

 The Salak Geothermal Power Plant

-Producing 377 MW of power, the Salak plant is the largest geothermal power plant in Indonesia and is also one of the largest in the world.
+Producing 381 MW of power, the Salak plant is the largest geothermal power plant in Indonesia and is also one of the largest in the world.

 Located at Gunung Salak in West Java, the Salak plant has been operating since 1994.
+The power plant now consists of six power stations.

 The Salak geothermal resources were initially explored and developed by Unocal.
 In 2005, the Salak geothermal assets were taken over by Chevron who eventually sold it to Star Energy in 2017.